uzzielc/BG-FG-Color-Video-Factorization/README.md

 </p>

 <p>
-  The file names for loading and writing the video files should changed if the code is to be used.
+  The filenames for loading and writing the video files should changed if the code is to be used.
 </p>

 <p>